Robert Góralczyk (football manager)

-Robert Góralczyk (born 1 August 1974) is a Polish professional football manager who was most recently the assistant coach of the Poland national team.
+Robert Góralczyk (born 1 August 1974) is a Polish professional football manager who was most recently the assistant coach of II liga club GKS Tychy.

 Coaching and management career

 On 9 June 2019, Góralczyk was appointed as sporting director of GKS Katowice.

 On 20 September 2023, Góralczyk was revealed as one of three assistants joining the coaching staff of the Poland national team, following Michał Probierz's appointment as the head coach.
 He was dismissed along with Probierz in June 2025.

 On 12 November 2025, I liga club GKS Tychy announced Góralczyk would join them as an assistant under newly appointed manager Łukasz Piszczek, starting from 1 December.
+On 9 March the following year, Góralczyk left GKS along with Piszczek.